-11.1 Explanation as to why the derogation licence sought is the only available option for works and no suitable alternative exists as per Regulation 54 of the European Communities (Birds and Natural Habitats) Regulations. \boxtimes Objectives: Provide accurate information on the location of bat roosts Provide accurate information of species identification (e.g. Myotis species to species level) Provide accurate information on the type of roost present (e.g. maternity roost confirmed by presence of pregnant or lactating females). d) Provide information on whether bat mitigation measures are appropriate. e) Provide appropriate bat conservation measures during the implementation of bat mitigation measures (e.g. ensure bat safety).
-EXPLANATION To achieve the listed objectives, as part of the part survey, entering a space where bats are present may be required - this is normally part of the Daytime Inspection .
+11.1 and no ation as to why the derogation licence sought is the only available option for works suitable alternative exists as per Regulation 54 of the European Communities and Natural Habitats) Regulations.
+Objecti ves: a) Provide accurate information on the location of bat roosts b) Provide accurate information of species identification (e.g. Myotis species to species level) c) Provide accurate information on the type of roost present (e.g. maternity roost confirmed by presence of pregnant or lactating females). d) Provide information on whether bat mitigation measures are appropriate. e) Provide appropriate bat conservation measures during the implementation of bat mitigation measures (e.g. ensure bat safety).